Cold Calling Examples From Real Life: What (Not) To Say

 ❌ The best products come at the highest price.

-Using the right cold calling script at this point may lead you to address the costs prospects bears when they are not using your solution.
-Or you may realize that you’re not for everyone.
+Using the right cold calling script at this point may lead you to address the costs prospects bear when they do not use your solution.
+Or you may realise that you’re not for everyone.

 💡 Check out recent cold calling statistics to get more insights into what works in B2B prospecting.